 When you log into myHBF you can download your claims history statement using the following steps:

-Everything you need to know about interpreting your tax statement and using that information to fill in your
+Here’s everything you need to know about interpreting your tax statement and using that information to fill in your tax return.

 Your share of the premiums that are eligible for the Australian Government Rebate.
 This amount excludes any Lifetime Health Cover loading you have paid (if applicable).
 Any adults covered on the policy when payments were made are allocated an equal share.